dymmond/edgy/docs/signals.md

 to its own implementation.

-Edgy being the way it is designed, got the inspiration from both of these approaches and also supports the `Signal`.
+Edgy being the way it is designed, got the inspiration from both of these approaches and also supports the `Signal` from blinker.
+This is in blinker terminology called an anonymous signal.

 ## What are Signals

 Signals are a mechanism used to trigger specific actions upon a given type of event happens within the Edgy models.

-The same way Django approaches signals in terms of registration, Edgy does it in the similar fashion.
+The same way Django approaches signals in terms of registration, Edgy does it in the similar fashion using the blinker library.

 ## Default signals